DSDGit/TensorflowStarter/README.md

 Step 5
 Start a container with tensorflow tag 1.2.0

-sudo docker run -it -v \`pwd\`:/notebooks tensorflow/tensorflow:1.2.0
+sudo docker run -it -d -v `pwd`:/notebooks tensorflow/tensorflow:1.2.0 /bin/bash

 After you get a running jupyter and a token screen close this window directly